dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 ```
 ![goalies22](/images/goalies22.png)

+### 5.3.
+Comparing Linkages

-Of course there are other ways to cluster starters.
+Of course there are other ways to group sub-clusters.
 Here a tanglegram compares Ward's method, we've been discussing, with the most entangled complete linkage and least entangled centroid linkage.

 ```r
 dend4 <- dends[[4]] %>%